meowwtama/tp/docs/UserGuide.md

 Format: `return INDEX b/BOOKTITLE`

 * Return a book `BOOKTITLE` borrowed by user `INDEX`.
-* The index `INDEX` refers to the index number shown in the displayed User List.
+* The index `INDEX` refers to the index number shown in the displayed Contact List.
-* The index **must be a positive integer** 1, 2, 3, …​

 Examples:
 * `return 1 b/The Hero with a Thousand Faces` returns a book of title "The Hero with a Thousand Faces" from the user at index 1.<br>